planetfederal/workshops/tutorials/osm-base/src/index.rst

   done

 The script runs one iteration for each SLD file, using the file name to create a layer/featuretype that matches the table in the database with that name, and populates an associated style with it.
+(If you want to reverse the process, there's an `SLD_delete.sh`_ script too.)

 Once you're done, click on the *Styles* and *Layers* panes to see the results.